Buttonwood Inn on Mt Surprise Room 3 – North Conway, NH

 Mount Success is the last NH summit encountered by north-bound hikers on the Appalachian Trail and the first of the real Mahoosuc summits.
 South of here, the range is composed of disorganized lumps and bumps.
 To the north, it becomes a more coherent range of rugged peaks.
 In a lot of ways, Success is the anchor mountain for the entire range.

 Before your stay, please review our policies:

-- Rates - The Buttonwood Inn on Mt Surprise is dedicated to making each guest stay special.
+- Rates - The Buttonwood Inn on Mt.
+Surprise is dedicated to making each guest stay special.
 If you have special requests or questions regarding this reservation, please contact the Inn.
-Rates are for single and double occupancy and include our “made from scratch” homemade breakfast and Donna-Marie’s baked treats in the late afternoon.
+Rates are for single and double occupancy and our delicious "homemade from scratch" breakfast as well as a selection of homemade and locally baked goods in the late afternoon.
 Rates are subject to NH rooms and meals taxes.

 - Check-In/Check Out - Anyone wishing to check-in before 4PM will be charged an extra days stay.
 Please keep in mind that a small Inn such as the Buttonwood usually has very minimal staff.
 Hence, time is needed to fully expedite cleaning.
 If arriving AFTER 9 PM, call to make arrangements for leaving a key for you 603-356-2625.
 Please keep in mind that with minimal staff of a small Inn it is difficult to be available until late hours when breakfast prep begins at 6AM.
 CHECK-OUT TIME: 11:00 AM.